pSUNSET/Pytlin/README.md

 ```

 Now, with this library,
-you can achieve the same effect in kotlin by making the slice in python surrounded by `"` to make it a string.
+you can achieve the same effect in kotlin by wrapping the slice symbol with `"` to make it a string.
 For example:

 ```kotlin